-- (1) Reflects the date on which the grants were approved by the Compensation Committee. - (2) Represents annual cash incentive opportunities based on fiscal 2012 performance under the Incentive Plan.
-There are no thresholds or maximums under the Incentive Plan, except in the case of Mr. Keown who is entitled to certain guaranteed bonus payments in fiscal 2012 and 2013 pursuant to the terms of his employment agreement.
+- (1) Reflects the date on which the grants were approved by the Compensation Committee. - (2) Represents annual cash incentive opportunities based on fiscal 2013 performance under the Incentive Plan.
+There are no thresholds or maximums under the Incentive Plan, except in the case of Mr. Keown who is entitled to a guaranteed bonus payment in fiscal 2013 pursuant to the terms of his employment agreement.
 The targets are set each fiscal year by the Compensation Committee.
 The bonus amounts are based on the Company's financial performance and satisfaction of individual participant goals.
 The Compensation Committee has discretion to increase, decrease or entirely eliminate the bonus amount derived from the Incentive Plan's formula.
-The maximum amount that can be awarded under the Incentive Plan is within the discretion of the Compensation Committee. - (3) Restricted stock granted under the Omnibus Plan for the Named Executive Officers cliff vests on the third anniversary of the date of grant, subject to the acceleration provisions contained in the Omnibus Plan and the applicable award agreement, with the exception of (i) the restricted stock granted to Mr. Wahba on February 13, 2012, which vests on the first anniversary of the grant date, subject to certain acceleration provisions set forth in the employment agreements between Mr. Wahba and the Company and the applicable award agreement; and (ii) the restricted stock granted to Mr. Keown on May 11, 2012 (14,584 shares vest on May 11, 2013, 10,560 shares vest on May 11, 2014 and 8,710 shares vest on May 11, 2015), subject to certain acceleration provisions set forth in the employment agreement between Mr. Keown and the Company and the applicable award agreement.
-The restricted stock shown in the table granted to Mr. Garrett was unvested and forfeited upon his separation from the Company on June 15, 2012. - (4) Stock options granted under the Omnibus Plan vest in one-third (1/3) increments on each anniversary of the date of grant, subject to the acceleration provisions contained in the Omnibus Plan and the applicable award agreement, with the exception of (i) the stock options granted to Messrs.
-Wahba, Criteser and Harding on February 13, 2012, which vest on the first anniversary of the grant date, subject to certain acceleration provisions set forth in the applicable employment agreement or arrangement and the applicable award agreement; and (ii) the stock options granted to Mr. Keown on May 11, 2012, which vest ratably over three years on the anniversary of the grant date, subject to certain acceleration provisions set forth in the employment agreement between Mr. Keown and the Company and the applicable award agreement.
-The stock options shown in the table granted to Mr. Garrett were unvested and cancelled upon his separation from the Company on June 15, 2012.
-Of the 85,000 shares awarded to Mr. Criteser, 50,000 unvested shares were cancelled upon his separation from the Company on June 29, 2012, and 35,000 shares, the vesting of which was accelerated to June 29, 2012 pursuant to the terms of his employment agreement, were not exercised within the terms of the award and cancelled. - (5) Exercise price of stock option awards is equal to the closing market price on the date of grant. - (6) Reflects the grant date fair value of restricted stock and stock option awards computed in accordance with FASB ASC Topic 718.
-A discussion of the assumptions used in calculating the amounts in this column may be found in Note 10 to our audited consolidated financial statements for the fiscal year ended June 30, 2012 included in our Annual Report on Form 10-K, filed with the SEC on September 10, 2012, except that, as required by applicable SEC rules, we did not reduce the amounts in these columns for any forfeitures relating to service-based (time-based) vesting conditions. - (7) Fiscal 2012 target award equal to one hundred percent (100%) of Mr. Keown's base annual salary, prorated at 27.3% based on the commencement date of his employment. - (8) Fiscal 2012 target award based on average monthly base salary for fiscal 2012.
+The maximum amount that can be awarded under the Incentive Plan is within the discretion of the Compensation Committee. - (3) Restricted stock granted under the Omnibus Plan in fiscal 2013 to the Named Executive Officers cliff vests on the third anniversary of the date of grant, subject to the acceleration provisions contained in the Omnibus Plan and the applicable award agreement, with the exception of the restricted stock granted to Mr. Keown on September 12, 2012, which cliff vests on May 11, 2015, subject to certain additional acceleration provisions set forth in the employment agreement between Mr. Keown and the Company. - (4) Stock options granted under the Omnibus Plan vest in one-third (1/3) increments on each anniversary of the date of grant, subject to the acceleration provisions contained in the Omnibus Plan and the applicable award agreement. - (5) Exercise price of stock option awards is equal to the closing market price on the date of grant. - (6) Reflects the grant date fair value of restricted stock and stock option awards computed in accordance with FASB ASC Topic 718.
+A discussion of the assumptions used in calculating the amounts in this column may be found in Note 14 to our audited consolidated financial statements for the fiscal year ended June 30, 2013 included in our 2013 Form 10-K, except that, as required by applicable SEC rules, we did not reduce the amounts in these columns for any forfeitures relating to service-based (time-based) vesting conditions. - (7) Fiscal 2013 target award based on average monthly base salary for fiscal 2013. - (8) Fiscal 2013 target award equal to fifty-five percent (55%) of Mr. Nelson's base annual salary, prorated at 11.5% of his base annual salary based on the commencement date of his employment.